micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 ![digest with other books](/img/book_thickness.jpg)

-The new issues of *Weekly Golf Digest* come out early Thursday morning, and we were especially excited to see this one because it has a 4 page profile of Andrew and his work at Keya GC.
-This article was timed to come out the same week that Keya was hosting the [KBC Augusta tournament](https://www.asianturfgrass.com/2017-08-18-why-kbc-is-so-interesting/) on the [Japan men's tour](https://www.jgto.org/pc/TopPage.do).
-And that timing was convenient for us.
-We were already on the way to work at 4 in the morning, so we could get these issues before the other golf fans got them.
+The new issues of *Weekly Golf Digest* are placed on the newsstands early each Thursday morning, and we were especially excited to see this one because it has a 4 page profile of Andrew and his work at Keya GC.
+The article was timed to come out the same week that Keya was hosting the [KBC Augusta tournament](https://www.asianturfgrass.com/2017-08-18-why-kbc-is-so-interesting/) on the [Japan men's tour](https://www.jgto.org/pc/TopPage.do).

+That timing was convenient for us too.
+We were already on the way to work at 4 in the morning, so we could buy these new magazines before the other golf fans got them.

 ![digest at 7-11](/img/magazines_711.jpg)